 Concrete Calculator

-Concrete is one of those things that looks simple right up until you’re standing there with a truck scheduled for 9:00 AM and someone asks, “So… how many yards is that?”
-This calculator gives you a fast, reliable way to estimate concrete volume for common pours — slabs, footings, walls, columns, curbs, and even stairs — without doing math on a scrap of plywood.
+Concrete looks simple right up until you are standing there with a truck booked for 9 AM and someone asks, “So… how many yards is that?”
+This calculator gives you a fast, reliable estimate of concrete volume for common pours – slabs, footings, walls, columns, curbs, and stairs – plus cubic meters, truck count, and a rough material cost using your actual $/m3 rate.
+No math on a scrap of plywood required.

 Concrete Calculator